jongiddy/jute/docs/implement.rst

        def flush(self):
            sys.stdout.flush()

-If it is not possible to decorate a class, use the interface's ``register_implementation`` method to specify a class as an implementation of the interface.
+If it is not possible to decorate the class, use the interface's ``register_implementation`` method to specify a class as an implementation of the interface.